transformerlab/transformerlab-docs/docs/gpu/demo.md

 ---
-title: A Guided Tour of Transformer Lab Cloud
+title: Guided Tour
 sidebar_position: 2
 ---

-# Transformer Lab Cloud
+# Transformer Lab GPU Orchestration

 In this video demo we show the steps a researcher can take from developing a new experiment, scaling it to a job, and monitoring the progress and outputs.